House on Haunted Hill

 The inciting incident occurs at 10 minutes when The guest list mysteriously changes itself.
 Neither Steven nor Evelyn invited the five strangers who receive invitations: Sara, Eddie, Melissa, Dr. Blackburn, and Pritchett.
 The house itself has chosen the guests, disrupting their planned murder schemes..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This indicates the protagonist's commitment to The house goes into automatic lockdown at midnight.
+This demonstrates the protagonist's commitment to The house goes into automatic lockdown at midnight.
 Massive metal doors seal all exits, steel shutters cover windows.
 The guests are trapped inside with no escape until morning.
 Their choice to stay becomes irreversible., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat Dr. Blackburn is killed—decapitated by invisible forces in the basement.
 The first actual death proves this isn't just Steven's elaborate game.
 The stakes become life and death.
 False defeat: they realize the supernatural threat is real and deadly., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 68 minutes (73% through) represents the emotional nadir.
 Here, Steven discovers Evelyn alive in the asylum's saturation chamber, preserved in water.
 He realizes she faked her death to frame him.
 But as he confronts her, the Darkness manifests fully—a massive, swirling entity of tortured souls.
 Pritchett is dragged away and killed.
-All hope seems lost., indicates the protagonist at their lowest point.
+All hope seems lost., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 74 minutes initiates the final act resolution at 80% of the runtime.
 Steven realizes the Darkness feeds on evil and fear.
 He understands that Sara's innocence—her lack of greed and malice—might be their salvation.
 He sacrifices himself to save her, proving that genuine humanity can resist the house's corruption., demonstrating the transformation achieved throughout the journey.